Eltham Copper Butterfly

 In addition, weed infestations and garden encroachments into the reserves were identified and addressed as a main threat to the habitat of the Eltham Copper Butterfly.

-In 2012, the Friends of the Eltham Copper Butterfly in partnership with Nillumbik Shire Council, Parks Victoria, the Friends of Diosma Road, the Friends of Woodridge Linear Reserve and Eltham East Primary School (EEPS) were successful in obtaining a Communities for Nature grant from the Department of Sustainability and Environment of $459,000 to protect and enhance the habitat of the Eltham Copper Butterfly.
+In 2012, the Friends of the Eltham Copper Butterfly in partnership with Nillumbik Shire Council, Parks Victoria, the Friends of Diosma Road, the Friends of Woodridge Linear Reserve and Eltham East Primary School received a Communities for Nature grant of $459,000 from the Department of Sustainability and Environment, to protect and enhance the habitat of the Eltham Copper Butterfly.

 - Optimise the habitat requirements and conditions of the Eltham Copper Butterfly across the ten sites